 The level of toxicity of a substance will vary depending on its physical and chemical characteristics, dosage, concentration, route of entry into the body, and rate of entry.
-Additionally, characteristics like the presence of specific functional groups in a drug's composition, the chemical makeup of a material, and the atoms' magnetic properties can all affect how poisonous a substance is. =C=O, =C=C=, -NO2, -N=C= substances that maintain functional groups such as, As, Hg compounds, halogens are included in the sentence of substances with high levels of toxicity.
+Additionally, characteristics like the presence of specific functional groups in a drug's composition, the chemical makeup of a material, and the atoms' magnetic properties can all affect how poisonous a substance is. =C=0, =C=C=, =NO2, =N=C= substances that maintain functional groups such as, As, Hg compounds, halogens are included in the sentence of substances with high levels of toxicity.

 The most crucial element affecting the substance's dosage is how poisonous it is.
 The dosage of a harmful substance that enters the body orally is defined by how much of it has been absorbed, or how much has made it into the blood, intercellular fluid, or cells.
-The following list shows the level and quantity of toxicity-inducing compounds when the least amount of hazardous substance enters the body, in accordance with the rule established in 1975 by Hodge and Gleason:
+The following list shows the level and quantity of toxicity-inducing compounds

 - 1. The most powerful poisons are 5 mg;

 - 2. Strong poisons 5-50 mg;

 - 3. Substances with high toxicity 50-500 mg;

 - 4. Relatively toxic substances 0.5-5 g/kg;

 - 5. Low toxic substances 5-15 g / kg;

-- 6. Almost non-toxic substances > 15 g/kg.
+- 6. Almost non-toxic substances >15 g/kg.